Friday, June 13, 2025

 What dietary changes might my doctor recommend for my weight loss?

 Your doctor will suggest diet plans based on your health and preferences.
-They focus on balanced nutrition, avoiding fad diets.
+They focus on balanced nutrition and avoid fad diets.

 When might medical interventions for weight loss be appropriate?

-If diet and exercise don’t work, your doctor might suggest medication or surgery.
+Your doctor might suggest medication or surgery if diet and exercise don’t work.
 They’ll explain the benefits and risks based on your needs.

 How do medications affect weight management?